Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities: Modeling

 The diffraction loss $D_i $ of a mode $ \Psi_i $ can be directly obtained from the corresponding eigenvalue $ \gamma_i $,

 Inserting this into Eq.\ \ref{finesse} gives the finesse of this mode.

 The obtained finesse of the fundamental mode using the profile shown in Fig.\ 1 (b) is plotted in red in Fig.\ 5 (a), where we use the measured mirror transmission and loss.
 For direct comparison, we show a measurement of the cavity finesse as obtained from the resonant cavity transmission ($ T_c \propto \F^2 $) at a wavelength of 780\,nm.
-For each data point, we measure 22500 positions on a $ 30 \times 30 $\um~ area of the plane mirror and take the most prevalent value.
-The rise of the finesse for short cavities can be attributed to a systematic error of the measurement.
-The overall shape, the exact position of localized finesse dips, and the decrease around $q=230$ can be reproduced by the simulation with a high level of detail.
+We measure the transmission rather than the finesse here because we cannot determine the finesse reliably under mode mixing conditions as well as for low transmission.
+The rise of the finesse for short cavities can be attributed to a systematic error of the measurement: We use an iris aperture to suppress the transmission of higher order modes, which leads to clipping loss for short cavity lengths where the cavity mode radius is smaller and its divergence larger.
+The overall shape, the position of localized finesse dips, and the decrease around $q=220$ can be reproduced by the simulation with a high level of detail.
 However, to match the data, the lateral size of the mirror profile had to be rescaled by about 2.5\% for the simulation.
 The same correction has been made for the simulation of the spectrum shown in Fig.\ 3, where the normalized phase of the eigenvalues $ \gamma_i $ is plotted.
 The mismatch might result from a calibration uncertainty of the interferometric surface reconstruction.
-In contrast, non-paraxial corrections of the mode frequencies \cite{Yu84} are estimated to lead to relative frequency changes below $10^{-3}$ for the current cavity geometry.
+The localized finesse dips correspond to narrow mode resonances involving high mode orders (see below), which are not resolved by the $\lambda/2$-discrete sampling.
+The resonance condition furthermore depends on the exact probing wavelength and on the dispersive mirror properties which vary spatially.
+The finesse values at the dips are thus somewhat arbitrary, and both measurement and simulation may miss particular resonances.
+To capture the typical behavior in the measurement, we have therefore measured at 22500 positions on a $ 30 \times 30\,\mu$m area of the plane mirror and take the most prevalent value for each data point shown.

 The computed eigenvectors contain information about the composition of the system's eigenmodes from Hermite-Gaussian modes according to Eq.\ \ref{eq:expansion}.
 In Fig.\ 5 (b), the coefficients $ |c_{0k}|^2 $ giving the contributions to the fundamental mode are plotted as a function of mirror separation.
 The Gaussian mode $ \Phi_{00} $ is clearly the dominant one, and for most cavity lengths, the ground mode shows negligible deviation from it (see inset in Fig.\ \ref{fig:Simulation} (b)).
 However, for certain distinct mirror separations where resonant mode mixing occurs, higher order modes can have significant contributions and lead to a severe distortion of the fundamental mode (Fig.\ 5(d)).
 The larger spatial extent of higher-order modes with $w_k\approx w_0\sqrt{k+1}$ causes larger diffraction loss, from which also the fundamental mode suffers under coupling conditions.
 Notably, the locations of high loss and strong mode mixing do mostly but not necessarily coincide (see below and \cite{Kleckner10}).